The Terror (TV series): Season 1

 After the success of the show The Walking Dead, the American cable TV network AMC planned to create a horror TV series based on the novel The Terror.
 In March 2016, it was confirmed that AMC ordered 10 episodes of the show, with an expected premiere date in 2018.

 David Kajganich and Soo Hugh serve as co-showrunners, while Kajganich penned the adaptation.
 Ridley Scott, Alexandra Milchan, Scott Lambert, David W. Zucker, and Guymon Casady are executive producers.
-In September 2016, it was announced that Tobias Menzies was cast as a series lead and the showrunners were seeking an Inuit woman, between the ages of 16 and 30, to play an unspecified 'major character', most likely Lady Silence.
+In September 2016, it was announced that Tobias Menzies was cast as a series lead and the showrunners were seeking an Inuk woman, between the ages of 16 and 30, to play an unspecified 'major character', most likely Lady Silence.

 Most of the scenes on the ice were created using CGI.